Omnissa Horizon 2406: Virtual Desktop Pools

 ESXi hosts running Instant Clones can be placed into maintenance mode without any special instructions.

-Instant-Clone Maintenance Utilities at VMware Docs:
+Instant-Clone Maintenance Utilities at Omnissa Docs:

 • IcCleanup.cmd – use this utility to unprotect and delete some or all of the internal VMs created by instant clones.
 This is the easiest method of cleaning up Instant Clone internal machines.